In-Home Respite Care

 - Companion Care Program is for seniors who are at least 60 and older.

-The fee is $16.00 an hour with a minimum of 12 hours a week (when overnight help or transportation is utilized there is an additional fee).
+The fee is $16.00 an hour with a minimum of one shift per week (4 hour minimum) (when overnight help or transportation is utilized there is an additional fee).
 Call 757-875-0060 Ext.
 1033 for more information or to sign up for the program.

 Catholic Charities serves as Guardian for individuals who have been deemed incapacitated by the courts.
 When no family member is able to take on the care of their loved one, Catholic Charities’ Guardianship case workers take on the role of caregiver.
 Individuals in the Guardianship Program receive on-going case management and on-going monitoring of their needs and services.
 In its role as Guardian, Catholic Charities assumes responsibility for the personal affairs of an incapacitated person, including responsibility for making decisions regarding the person’s support, care, health, safety, rehabilitation, therapeutic treatment, appropriate housing, residential services and supervision.
 Guardianship clients become our family members and are cared for throughout the remainder of their life.